Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

 ### How it works

-Let's start by building our barebones HTML table.
+Let's start by building our barebones HTML table:
 ```
 <table class="responsive-table">
   <caption>Table of my favourite movies</caption>